connectedbits/spot-flow/README.md

 # Spot Flow

 Spot Flow is a workflow engine for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
 It executes business processes defined in a [modeler](https://camunda.com/download/modeler/).
-It uses [Spot Feel](https://github.com/connectedbits/spot-feel) to evaluate expressions and business rules in the BPMN model.
-It can be used with [Spot Form](https://github.com/connectedbits/spot-form) to render dynamic forms for user tasks.
+It uses [SpotFeel](https://github.com/connectedbits/spot-feel) to evaluate expressions and business rules in the BPMN model.
+It can be used with [SpotForm](https://github.com/connectedbits/spot-form) to render dynamic forms for user tasks.

 ## Usage